-ELA & MATH RETEACH

-The goal of Reteach is to provide 7/8 students the opportunity to master essential skills and knowledge in math & ELA before moving on to the next level, but math will be our initial focus.
+ELA & MATH RETEACH Course Description: The goal of Reteach is to provide 7/8 students the opportunity to master essential skills and knowledge in math & ELA before moving on to the next level, but math will be our initial focus.
 Teacher(s) will meet with students who are struggling with concepts to provide additional time and attention.
 The initiative is based upon the work already completed in elementary school.
 Depending on a variety of data points, the 7/8 team will assign students to a reteach session depending upon student need.
 As areas of strength and concern vary among students, many students will be assigned to a review class during the course of the year.
 Students will see the opportunity to focus on their individual needs and to learn a particular concept better than they did the first time.
 Throughout the school year teachers will identify instructional priorities, develop formative assessments, and plan a range of activities to meet the wide range of academic needs of our students.
 The assessments in general will be brief and designed to provide a snapshot of each student's progress so teachers can address any needs promptly.
 The team will meet on a weekly basis to review the latest results, to identify students who are struggling, and to help plan instruction accordingly.
-This course is usually offered either Block 3, Period 10, or Period 11.